0Reab/Obsidian-Vault-Notes/Hacking/Methodology/Web hax/SSRF.md

 Some targets can be local host as well.
 Because we are executing that url on the server side, and fetching it to us.

+#### Impact of SSRF

+- leaking authentication keys
+- leaking sensitive data
+- maybe RCE
+- Allow horizontal pivoting
+- Leapfrog server for other attacks

+SSRF attacks often exploit trust relationships of the application to gain access to unauthorized actions.
+Additionally these trust relationships can bleed into other back-end systems.